 Coordinates: 51°30′30″N, 0°04′38″W

 Tower Bridge shares primacy with Big Ben among London's top attractions.
 This is a two-level combined (suspension and drawbridge) bridge over the Thames, opened in 1894.
 The bridge is 244 meters long.
 The towers are connected at the upper level by two horizontal passages and stand on intermediate supports in the Victorian Gothic style (height 65 meters).
 The central span between the towers is 61 meters long.
 An excellent view of the capital opens up from the upper gallery of the bridge.
 Every day, a huge stream of cars passes through one of the most beautiful bridges in the world and many residents and visitors of London pass on foot.
-To preserve the integrity of the historic structure, the City of London Corporation imposed transport restrictions: speed - up to 20 miles per hour (32 km / h); weight - less than 18 tons.
+The City of London Corporation imposed transport restrictions to preserve the integrity of the historic structure: speed - up to 20 miles per hour (32 km / h); weight - less than 18 tons.

 location: Tower Bridge Road, London, SE1 2UP, United Kingdom.